kirchhoffing/fitpersona/OVERVIEW.md

 ---

 ### 🚦 Onboarding & Step System
-- **Multi-step onboarding flow** guides users through profile creation, preferences, and fitness goals.
+- **Multi-step onboarding flow** guides users through profile creation, preferences, and fitness goals
-- Each onboarding step is managed by a centralized step system (step IDs, progress, and state are tracked).
+- Each onboarding step is managed by a centralized step system (step IDs, progress, and state are tracked)
-- Steps are fully localized: all prompts, questions, and labels use translation keys from language JSON files.
+- Steps are fully localized using translation keys from language JSON files
-- Step logic is modular, so new steps or questions can be added easily.
+- Step logic is modular for easy addition of new steps or questions
-- Onboarding data is persisted between steps and can be resumed if interrupted.
+- Onboarding data is persisted and resumable
-- Health conditions, risk factors, and all user-facing strings are sourced from translation files.
+- Health conditions, risk factors, and all user-facing strings are sourced from translation files

----
+- Dashboard layout recently reorganized: info/profile section now appears at the top, followed by a single calorie display, and the workout program at the bottom (no duplicate calorie estimation)

 ### 🧬 Database Schema
 **Profile Model**: